serenader2014/decent/README.md

 ## Installation

-1. Clone this project to the Ghost's theme folder: `content/themes`
+1. Download this theme from [Github release page](https://github.com/serenader2014/decent/releases), and extract the files to the Ghost's theme folder: `content/themes`.
 2. Restart Ghost: `pm2 restart ghost` (assume you're using pm2)
 3. In the Ghost admin page, navigate to `General` section, change the theme to `decent`
 4. In the Ghost admin page, navigate to `Code Injection` section, add some configurations, for example, add Google Analytics service or Duoshuo comment service.